ortexx/express-brute-store-sequelize/README.md

 const bruteStoreOptions = {
   tableName: 'ExpressBrute', // this is default name
-  fields: { key: Sequelize.INTEGER }, // you can merge model fields
+  fields: { key: Sequelize.STRING }, // you can merge model fields
   modelOptions: { timestamps: false } // you can merge model options }